-- Children taking prescribed medication must be well enough to attend the setting. - Only medication prescribed by a doctor (or other medically qualified person) is administered.
-It must be in-date and prescribed for the current condition (medicines containing aspirin will only be given if prescribed by a doctor).
-NB Children's paracetamol (un-prescribed) is administered only for children under the age of one year with the verbal consent of the parents in the case of a high temperature.
-This is to prevent febrile convulsion and where a parent or named person is on their way to collect the child. - Children's prescribed medicines are stored in their original containers, are clearly labelled and are inaccessible to the children.
+Children taking prescribed medication must be well enough to attend the setting.

+Only medication prescribed by a doctor (or other medically qualified person) is administered.
+It must be in-date and prescribed for the current condition (medicines containing aspirin will only be given if prescribed by a doctor) NB Children paracetamol (un-prescribed) is administered only for children under the age of one year with the verbal consent of the parents in the case of a high temperature.
+This is to prevent febrile convulsion and where a parent or named person is on their way to collect the child.
+Children's prescribed medicines are stored in their original containers, are clearly labelled and are inaccessible to the children.

-- Parents give prior written permission for the administration of medication.
-The staff receiving the medication must ask the parent to sign a consent form stating the following information.
+Parents give prior written permission for the administration of medication.
+The staff receiving the medication must ask the parents to sign a consent form stating the following information.
 No medication may be given without these details being provided:

-- the full name of child;

-- the full name of medication;
+- The full name of child - The full name of medication

-- who prescribed it;

-- the dosage to be given in the setting;

-- the time and dosage last given at home;

-- how the medication should be stored and its expiry date;

-- any possible side effects that may be expected; and

-- the signature of the parent, their printed name and the date.
+- Who prescribed it - The dosage to be given in the setting - The time and dosage last given at home - How the medication should be stored and its expiry date - Any possible side effects that may be expected - The signature of the parent, their printed name and the date

-Children's medication must be received into the nursery by the manager or deputy manager only (in their absence the next senior person).
-It is their responsibility to ensure the medication form is filled out correctly and signed by the parents.
-Staff are aware of this as it forms part of their induction and is regularly revisited during staff meetings and training.
+Children's medication must be received into the nursery by the manager only (in their absence the next senior person) it is their responsibility to ensure the medication form is filled our correctly and signed by the parents.
+Staff are aware of this as it part of their induction and is regularly revisited during staff meetings and training.

-- The administration of medicine is recorded accurately on our medication form each time it is given and is signed by the manager and witness.
+The administration of medicine is recorded accurately on our medication form each time it is given and is signed by the manager and witness.
 Parents are shown the record at the end of the day and asked to sign the medication form to acknowledge the administration of the medicine.
 The medication form records the:

-- name of the child;
+- Name of the child

-- name and strength of the medication;
+- Date and strength of the medication

-- date and time of the dose;

-- dose given and method;
+- Dose given and method

-- signature of the key person/manager; and
+- Signature of the key person/manager

-- parent's signature.
+- Parent's signature